SSH Commands Reference

 ssh -R 8080:localhost:3000 [email protected]

 Makes your local port 3000 accessible on the remote server's port 8080.
+Useful for exposing local development servers.

 Dynamic port forwarding (SOCKS proxy)